-In October, I had the opportunity to be a part of an employer panel at the Best Workplace Conference in Toronto to discuss the topic of “Expanding Access to Workplace Mental Health Support.”
-I was saddened to hear the personal stories of the participating employers whose colleagues were facing mental health challenges and was impressed by their increased impetus to expand their support of improving coverage and support for their employees through mental health programs in the workplace.
+I was saddened to hear the personal stories of the participating employers whose colleagues were facing mental health challenges.
+I was also impressed by their increased impetus to expand their support of improving coverage and support for their employees through mental health programs in the workplace.

 The David Suzuki Foundation made the decision to prioritize supporting mental health in the workplace as a response to the impact we were witnessing with our staff.
 In our work in the environmental sector, we face an almost constant external negative news stream related to our work while actively trying to save the planet and continuing to maintain a positive outlook.
 Add in the numerous personal obligations that we all struggle to juggle and it can be difficult to look after your own mental health as self-care is pushed so far down the priority list.

-The truth is that you don’t leave your personal life at home when you step into the office or leave your work life at the office when you are spending time with your family, so we recognized that when it comes to our people, we needed to support the whole person.
+The truth is that you don’t leave your personal life at home when you step into the office or leave your work life at the office when you are spending time with your family.
+At David Suzuki Foundation, we recognized that when it comes to our people, we needed to support the whole person.

 Over the years, we have partnered with various organizations to participate in a number of mental health campaigns.